 Most wounds heal properly, but others may require far more than a bandage or a few stitches.
-Non-healing wounds call for specialized medical care, which is precisely what you’ll find at Chilton Hospital’s Comprehensive Wound Healing and Hyperbaric Center.
+Non-healing wounds call for specialized medical care, which is precisely what you’ll find at Chilton Medical Center’s Comprehensive Wound Healing and Hyperbaric Center.

 An estimated 5 million Americans suffer from chronic or traumatic non-healing wounds, such as those caused by diabetes, poor circulation, pressure ulcers, vascular disease and burns.
 Left untreated, these wounds can pose serious health risks and lead to amputations and life-threatening infections.
 That’s why it’s so important to seek professional help.
 How do you know when it’s necessary?
 If a wound does not show significant improvement within four to six weeks, you may need advanced care.
 Other possible signs of a non-healing wound include: